Syntax & Semantics

 Syntax Files

-• bxm - BoxLang markup file, tag syntax is the default and used for views
+• bxm - BoxLang markup file, tag syntax is the default and used for creating rich views and templating

-• bxs - BoxLang script file, script syntax.
+• bxs - BoxLang scripting file, for a-la-carte scripting

 Implicit Behavior

-BoxLang also gives you a pre-set of defined tags and functions available to you in any file you write your code in.
-These tags and functions allow you to extend the typical language constructs with many modern capabilities, from database interaction to PDF generation.
-They are basically automatic imports.
+BoxLang also gives you a pre-set of defined headless components and functions available to you in any file in which you write your code.
+These components and functions allow you to extend the typical language constructs with many modern capabilities, from database interaction to PDF generation.

 Exploring Behavior